-Keele Medical School Student Council
+Keele Medical School Student Council and Societies

 We aim to represent the views of every medical student at Keele.